 I’m Sorry, How Old?

 What is especially sickening about this subject is that this counsel was given by a 9-year-old boy.
 Nine years old.
 Please tell me what a 9-year-old knows about marital intimacy, relationships, betrayal, and all these other serious, difficult subject matters here.
-Who knows what other factors the wife had considered in making this decision.
+Who knows what other factors the wife had considered in making this decision, which would have been well beyond this child’s understanding.
 Had her husband been arrogantly and cruelly indulging in behavior that led up to his affair, such as flirting with other women?
-Was he consistently negligent of her feelings and of the marriage as a whole, so that there wasn’t much of a relationship to salvage?
+Was he consistently negligent of the wife’s feelings and of the marriage as a whole, so that there wasn’t much of a relationship to salvage?
 Did she feel that his going to the elders first was an insult, and decided that his actions even after being unfaithful were unacceptable?

 Would she honestly be able to trust him again?
 After a betrayal like this, she may look at her husband with suspicion for years, and her hurt feelings may have made their relationship more damaging than healthy.
 It might have even been for his advantage that they divorce, so that he wouldn’t need to live with someone that was always looking over his shoulder, mistrusting him.

 All of that is in addition to the horrifically hurt feelings she must have been experiencing.
 Cheating on your spouse is not an accident; you don’t just trip on your shoelaces and fall into someone’s lap.
-You get yourself alone with them, you flirt with them, you put your spouse out of your mind, etc. An innocent spouse can feel ugly, undesirable, mocked, humiliated, and so on.
-These are not feelings and circumstances that are very easy to get past.
+You get yourself alone with them, you flirt with them, and you put your spouse out of your mind while you cross those boundaries.
+An innocent spouse can feel ugly, undesirable, mocked, humiliated, and so on.
+These are not feelings and circumstances that are very easy to get past, and not things a 9-year-old would easily understand.

 Whatever her reasons for deciding on a divorce, who is anyone to tell her what is best for her and her family, much less a 9-year-old?
 Consider the gross lack of respect this shows for the woman, a grownup adult, the one who is married and who had to live through this experience.
 She is obviously not capable of making the best decision for herself and all her children, but a little boy who hasn’t even hit puberty yet, who still has a curfew and isn’t allowed to date or hold a job, is considered wiser than her.
 Rather than showing respect to her as his mother, as an adult, she is treated as if she is the child and he is the grownup.
 What about the scriptures that say that children should “honor” their father and their mother?
 (Ephesians 6:2) What if this was a different matter; would a 9-year-old be in a position to tell mom what to wear, how to spend the grocery money, what food to eat?
 Yet, something as deep and involved as marital fidelity is apparently within his area of expertise, but not hers.